Tropicos

-Tropicos is an online botanical database containing taxonomic information on plants, mainly from the Neotropical realm (Central, and South America).
-It is maintained by the Missouri Botanical Garden and was established in 1982.
-The database contains images and taxonomical and bibliographical data on more than 1.4 million plant names and 4.2 million herbarium specimens.
-In addition, it contains data on over 49,000 scientific publications.
-The database can be queried in English, French, and Spanish.
-The oldest records in the database go back to 1703.
+Tropicos is an online botanical database that provides taxonomic, bibliographic, and specimen data on plants, primarily from the Neotropical realm—which includes regions of Central and South America.
+Maintained by the Missouri Botanical Garden, the database was established in 1982 and has become a significant resource for botanists, researchers, and plant enthusiasts worldwide.
+It offers access to images and detailed data on more than 1.4 million plant names and 4.2 million herbarium specimens, along with information from over 49,000 scientific publications.

+The platform supports multilingual querying in English, French, and Spanish, facilitating broader international use.
+The oldest records in the database date back to 1703, reflecting its extensive historical scope.